sdiehl/wiwinwlh/tutorial.md

 can simply open [GHCi] and test the function.
 Nevertheless, Haskell does come with an unsafe ``trace`` function which can be used to perform arbitrary print statements outside of the IO monad.
 You can place these statements wherever you like in your code without without IO restrictions.
-Logging of this sort is a "benign effect" since it is not observable.

 ~~~~ {.haskell include="src/01-basics/trace.hs"}
 ~~~~